 Poets, scholars, and government officials gathered in these social hubs, and coffee became the center of Indian society.

-Coffee continued to remain very popular until the British came to India, bringing with them tea.
-When India became a British colony, and the Mughal Empire fell, coffee houses started shutting down, and coffee slowly got replaced with tea.
+Coffee remained very popular until the British came to India, bringing tea with them.
+When India became a British colony and the Mughal Empire fell, coffee houses started shutting down, and coffee slowly got replaced with tea.

-It wasn’t until the 20th century that coffee was finally able to make a comeback.
+It wasn’t until the 20th century that coffee could finally come back.
 Coffee houses, this time modeled after Western cafes rather than traditional qahwakhanes, were constructed in posh areas of the country.
-For example, Espresso cafe, which opened in 2004, played a big part in promoting coffee culture.
+For example, Espresso Cafe, which opened in 2004, significantly promoted coffee culture.

 However, these coffee houses were for the rich and famous.
 What won the hearts of the common Pakistani people was instant coffee.